Analysis of A Spatially Inhomogeneous Stochastic Partial Differential Equation Epidemic Model: Longtime Behavior

 \begin{proof} To obtain the longtime properties of $\big(S(t),I(t)\big)$, one of tools we use is It\^o's formula.
 Unfortunately, in general the It\^o's formula is not valid for the mild solutions.
 Hence, our idea is to approximate the solution by a sequence of strong solutions when the noise is finite dimensional.
 First, we assume that $S_0,I_0\in D(A_i^E)$, where $D(A_i^E)$ is the domain of $A_i^E$, the part of $A_i$ in $E$.
 For each fixed $n\in \N$, let $\bar S_n(t,x),\bar I_{n}(t,x)$ be the strong solution (see \cite{Prato} for more details about strong solutions, weak solutions, and mild solutions) of the following equations

 The existence and uniqueness of the strong solution of \eqref{StrongS_n} follow the results in \cite{Prato85} or \cite[Section 7.4]{Prato}.
 To see that the conditions in these references are satisfied, we note that the semi-groups $e^{tA_1},e^{tA_2}$ (as well as their restrictions to $E$) are analytic (see \cite[Chapter 2]{Arendt}) and strongly continuous (see \cite[Appendix A.5.2]{Prato}).
 Moreover, since the characterizations of fractional power of elliptic operators in (\cite[Chapter 16]{Yagi} or \cite[Appendix A]{Prato}, it is easy to confirm that the coefficients in equation \eqref{StrongS_n} satisfies condition (e) in Hypothesis 2 in \cite{Prato85}.
+Moreover, a detailed argument can be also found in \cite{NY19,NY20}.